deBijenkorf/frontend-assignment/README.md

 You will find the exercises and associated instructions in separate named folders in the root of this project.
 This assignment is [timeboxed](https://en.wikipedia.org/wiki/Timeboxing) to **8 hours** max.

+## Requirements

+Given that the scope of this assignment is quite small, we encourage you not to use design systems or CSS frameworks such as Tailwind or Material UI.
+We understand these tools have value and increase productivity, however, in the context of the assignment, they can obscure your thought process and problem-solving approach.
+We want to see how you handle raw challenges, and these tools can sometimes mask that.
+Remember, this exercise is about demonstrating your problem-solving skills and your coding abilities.

 ## Notes
 If you have any remarks or observations while working on this assignment you are encouraged submit these along with the assignment.